 Internal communication is the function that facilitates all workplace communication between employees with the organisation and each other.
 This applies to anything related to dialogue or information exchange.

 A broad term, it covers everything from high-level to peer-to-peer communication at work.
 This is why internal communication is pertinent to every organisation and every participant.

 Internal communication in its true form keeps employees connected and informed.
-It is not only the value of your communication tools that matter, but also how your strategy applies to your business needs.
+It is not only the value of your internal communication tools that matter, but also how your strategy applies to your business needs.